MartinKemei/alx-system_engineering-devops/0x00-shell_basics/README.md

 1. An executable program like all files usually located in /usr/bin.
 Within this category, programs can be compiled binaries such as programs written in C and C++, or programs written in scripting languages such as the shell, Perl, Python, Ruby, etc.
-2. A command built into the shell itself. bash provides a number of commands internally called shell builtins.
+2. A command built into the shell itself. bash provides a number of commands internally called _shell builtins_.
 The cd command, for example, is a shell builtin.
 3. A shell function.
 These are miniature shell scripts incorporated into the environment.
 4. An alias.
 Commands that we can define ourselves, built from other commands.
 This will be covered in a later lesson.